 7 Times Billionaire Tom Steyer Failed Spectacularly with His Extreme Green Agenda

-San Francisco billionaire and activist Tom Steyer came to Texas to talk about impeaching the President.
-But before you go assuming that Steyer is some sort of fringe activist, we’re gonna prove it.
-Steyer – who made a ton of his money investing in fossil fuels – has spent hundreds of millions of dollars bankrolling the “Keep in in the Ground” movement.
-But the best part is that we can all laugh at him, because his campaigns have been a great big #FAIL.
+San Francisco billionaire and activist Tom Steyer – who made a ton of his money investing in fossil fuels – has spent hundreds of millions of dollars bankrolling the “Keep it in the Ground” movement.
+Unsurprisingly, his campaign has been a great big #FAIL.

 Here’s a list of Steyer’s 7 biggest flops:

 1. The 2014 Election: Steyer spent $75.4 million during the 2014 election on candidates who supported his extreme climate agenda.
 His political action committee, NextGen Climate Action, targeted seven states: Iowa, New Hampshire, Michigan, Colorado, Maine, Florida, and Pennsylvania.
 The candidates he backed only won three out of the seven races, and they likely would have won even had he not been setting his own money on fire.

 2. The 2016 Election: Undeterred, Steyer was back two years later dropping a record $87.6 million on Democratic candidates and causes, making him the leading individual donor for that election year.
 To receive money from Steyer, candidates had to agree to support a 50 percent renewable energy mandate for 2030.
 He had no better luck this time around and, once again, only three out of the seven federal candidates he supported were elected.
 The Washington Times named Steyer the “biggest loser” of the 2016 elections.